zetof/boing/README.md

 # boing
-A Python tune generator based on cellular automate
+A Python tune generator based on cellular automata